E-Cigarettes: Are They Legal in Australia? (2019 Update)

-Technically it is legal to use e-cigarettes in NSW.
-However, there are strict regulations in place.
-Generally, some states and territories have addressed the issue of whether e-cigarettes are legal and/or subject to laws relating to poisons, therapeutic goods and tobacco control.
-In June 2015, the NSW Parliament passed the Public Health (Tobacco) Amendment (E-cigarettes) Act 2015, which distinguished e-cigarette accessories from tobacco products and the types of offences that can be committed in NSW.
+In June 2015, the NSW Parliament passed the Public Health (Tobacco) Amendment (E-cigarettes) Act 2015.
+This served to distinguish e-cigarette accessories from tobacco products and the types of offences that can be committed in NSW.
 For example, it is an offence:

-Moreover, if nicotine is not used for therapeutic use or in tobacco prepared and packed for smoking, it is considered a Schedule 7 dangerous poison.
+If nicotine isn’t used therapeutically or in tobacco packed for smoking, it is a Schedule 7 dangerous poison.
 It is also an offence to sell e-cigarettes containing liquid nicotine or e-liquids containing nicotine without approval, which may result in a fine of up to $1100 for each offence.
-Not only are fines issued if liquid nicotine or e-liquids, a business can be prosecuted if it sells a Schedule 7 product containing nicotine that is not clearly labelled and packaged as a Schedule 7 dangerous poison.
+You can also be prosecuted for selling a Schedule 7 product containing nicotine if it isn’t clearly labelled and packaged.
 This is because retailers, suppliers and manufacturers have a responsibility to ensure all their products comply with legislation.

-There are restrictions prohibiting where and how e-cigarettes are sold in NSW.
+There are restrictions on where and how e-cigarettes can be sold.
 By law, retailers cannot display e-cigarettes and accessories in a manner that can be seen or heard by the public inside or outside the premises.
-It is illegal for a retailer to display an e-cigarette advertisement publicly as well.
-Even a person cannot carry an e-cigarette or accessory in a public place if they intend to sell it there, this includes giving out free samples.
+It is illegal for a retailer to display an advertisement publicly as well.
+Even a person cannot carry an electronic cigarette or accessory in a public place if they intend to sell it there.
+This includes giving out free samples.

-Essentially, it is legal to use of e-cigarettes regardless of whether it contains nicotine or not under the Smoke-free Environment Act 2000 (NSW).
+Essentially, it is legal to use e-cigarettes under the Smoke-free Environment Act 2000 (NSW).
 A person can use e-cigarettes in indoor and outdoor public places.
-But this does not mean businesses and workplaces cannot ban patrons and staff using e-cigarettes on their premises.
+But nY Further, it is an offence to vape in cars with children under the age of 16.